-I am a humanistic, contemplative, narrative psychotherapist.
+I am a humanistic, contemplative, narrative therapist.
 I am also an intermodal creative arts therapist.

-A humanistic therapist focuses on the individual and each person's perception, understanding, and internalization of their experiences.
-Humanistic therapy believes in self-determination, that people actively make choices about their behaviors and their responses to events in their lives.
-Humanistic therapy is holistic, examining the whole person, and encourages clients in self-actualization through self-understanding, self-mastery, and through their creative expression.
+A humanistic therapist focuses on the individual and each person’s perception, understanding, and internalization of their experiences.
+Humanistic therapy believes in self-determination, that individuals actively make choices about their behaviors and their responses to events in their lives.
+Humanistic therapy is holistic, examining the whole person as greater than the sum of its parts, and encourages clients in self-actualization through self-understanding, self-mastery, and through their creative expression.

 A contemplative therapist uses mindfulness, openness, clarity, and compassion to support their clients.
 Openness and clarity in contemplative therapy are the bringing of mindful awareness to everything we experience through our senses, including our thoughts and emotions, and not turning away from the experience because we are frightened, or because of its intensity, or in fear of pain.